G-Corp/kafe/doc/kafe.md

 * `partition :: integer()` : The id of the partition the fetch is for (default : partition with the highiest offset).

 * `offset :: integer()` : The offset to begin this fetch from (default : next offset for the partition)

+* `response_max_bytes :: integer()` : Maximum bytes to accumulate in the response.
+Note that this is not an absolute maximum, if the first message in the first non-empty partition of the fetch is larger than this value, the message will still be returned to ensure that progress can be made. (default: max_bytes)

 * `max_bytes :: integer()` : The maximum bytes to include in the message set for this partition.
 This helps bound the size of the response (default :
 1024*1024)